Color Harmonies

 .
 The wheel

-harmony that can generate a color wheel of any size.
+harmony that can generate a wheel of evenly spaced colors of any size.
+From this, additional harmonies could be calculated.
 Simply use a color to seed the wheel, specify the space in which to generate the wheel, and optionally, provide the desired number of colors in the color wheel via the count

 >>> Steps(Color('ryb', [1, 0, 0]).harmony('wheel', space='ryb', count=48))